-Set up of the outriggers is the same for cranes equipped with OMS; refer to Setting the Outriggers, page 20.
+Set up of the outriggers is the same for cranes equipped with OMS; refer to The crane also allows operations with the outriggers fully retracted., page 27.

 If the crane is setup on outriggers and "On Outriggers" is chosen when programming the RCL, then the OMS indicates to the RCL the horizontal position of each of the four outrigger beams.
 When the outriggers are at the proper position, the screen icon is transparent; if an outrigger is not in the proper position it will be shown as red The RCL does not lock out the crane or select a different chart based on outrigger position.